luk036/ellipsoid-method/ell-review.md

 Assume that the network is large but the number of parameters is small.
 Given $x$ and $t$, the problem has a feasible solution if and only if $G$ contains no negative cycle.
 Let $\mathcal{C}$ be a set of all cycles of $G$.
-The problem can be formulated as:
+We can formulate the problem as:
 $$\begin{array}{ll}
     \text{minimize} & t, \\
     \text{subject to} & W_k(x, t) \ge 0, \forall C_k \in C ,\\